Ka1zerov/Video-Hosting-Platform/upload/README.md

 # Upload Service

-Upload Service is part of the Video Hosting Platform and handles video file upload processing.
+Upload Service is part of the Video Hosting Platform and handles video file upload processing with advanced reliability features.

 ## Features